hananshafi/image-augmentation/README.md

 # image-augmentation
-This repository presents different types of image augmentations methods clubbed under a common class
+This repository presents different types of image augmentations methods clubbed under a common Class.